isidore/MobProgrammingBook/manuscript/Reference_01_Katas.md

  1. Understandable Domain (either common or team specific)
  2. Target rich - a fair amount of problems to Find
  3. Small area to test
- 4. Gui, Api or Physical Interface
+ 4. GUI, API or Physical Interface

 ### Charter
  Choose a single charter for your Kata.
 Possible charters include: